graben1437/titan1.0.1.kafka/README.md

 A four node Cassandra 2.1 cluster was used to test this code.
 You can use a single Cassandra node or a cluster.
 There is nothing Cassandra specific to the Titan/Kafka support so HBase can also be used.

-A four node Kafka 0.8.2 was used to test this code.
+A four node Kafka 0.8.2 cluster was used to test this code.
 You can choose to use any size Kafka cluster.

 **1)** Build This Titan Package